Rade58/next-postgres-playground/README.md

   const { push } = useRouter();

   // ------ ON CHANGE EVENT HANDLER --------
-  function onChange(e: ChangeEvent<{ name: string; value: string }>) {
+  // AT THE END IT IS ONLY GOING TO BE USED FOR TAKING title function onChange(e: ChangeEvent<{ name: string; value: string }>) {
     setPost(() => ({ ...post, [e.target.name]: e.target.value }));
   }